vk-cs/terraform-provider-vkcs/docs/resources/vkcs_lb_monitor.md

 * `pool_id` - (Required) The id of the pool that this monitor will be assigned to.

-* `type` - (Required) The type of probe, which is PING, TCP, HTTP, HTTPS, TLS-HELLO or UDP-CONNECT (supported only in Octavia), that is sent by the load balancer to verify the member state.
+* `type` - (Required) The type of probe, which is PING, TCP, HTTP, HTTPS, TLS-HELLO or UDP-CONNECT, that is sent by the load balancer to verify the member state.
 Changing this creates a new monitor.

 * `delay` - (Required) The time, in seconds, between sending probes to members.